GMOD/jbrowse-components/website/blog/2022-12-16-yearinreview.md

 ## Upgrading to webpack 5 and reducing bundle sizes, and MUI v5 upgrade

-In v1.7.0, we upgraded to webpack 5 which improved our bundle sizes, which makes the app load faster!
-In fact, over the lifetime of jbrowse 2, we have decreased our bundle size.
-In fact, the initial load of v2.3.2 is 2.5x smaller than v1.0.0!
+In v1.7.0, we upgraded to webpack 5 which improved our bundle sizes, which makes the app load faster and feel more lightweight.
+In fact, over the lifetime of jbrowse 2, we have decreased our bundle size, and the initial load of v2.3.2 is actually 2.5x smaller than v1.0.0!

+![](https://user-images.githubusercontent.com/6511937/209866358-a4d11fc9-e829-48b2-aa09-0ed567ba19c6.png)

 We also upgraded to MUI v5, which kept us on track with the latest and greatest from MUI, who continues to improve their UI widgets like the data grid.

-![](https://user-images.githubusercontent.com/6511937/209866358-a4d11fc9-e829-48b2-aa09-0ed567ba19c6.png)

 ## Improved performance of the alignments tracks

-We worked to alignments track performance throughout the year on a number of fronts.
+We worked to improve alignments track performance throughout the year on a number of fronts.
 We greatly improved performance of the alignments track when web workers were used by avoiding serialization of all BAM/CRAM data (see https://jbrowse.org/jb2/blog/2022/04/26/v1.7.5-release/) and also did low level optimizations in our @gmod/bam and @gmod/cram libraries.
 There is still more to do, but we hope this improves user experience looking at large data files!